Ralim/IronOS/Documentation/Flashing.md

 ### Steps

-⛔  Do not use the DC power jack while updating firmware or you may destroy your PC. ⛔
+⛔  Do not use the DC barrel jack while updating firmware or you may destroy your PC. ⛔

 1. Download and extract the firmware package from GitHub [IronOS Releases](https://github.com/Ralim/IronOS/releases).
 2. Highly recommend updating `dfu-util` to the newest version.